tylerharter/cs320/s20/lab4/part2.md

 ! wget https://github.com/tylerharter/cs320/raw/master/s20/p2/mmt_gtfs.zip
 ```

-After you downloaded, you probably ought to delete that cell.
+After you downloaded, **you should REALLY delete that cell**.
 It will
 be super SLOW to re-download every time you re-run your code.

 ## ZipFile